• Skip to primary navigation

 white chocolate madeleines on tray this recipe

-1. you definitely need to chill the batter in the fridge overnight (or at least for 4 hours), as you would do to get a dome-shaped muffin
+3. chill the batter in the fridge overnight (or at least for 4 hours), as you would do to get a dome-shaped muffin.

-2. preheating your oven and getting it really hot (at the right temperature) will help the madeleines rise well during the first minutes of baking.
+4. preheat your oven.
+Heat is necessary to help the white chocolate madeleines rise well during the first minutes of baking.

 hand holding a madeleine